 I have given a number of talks on New York’s natural and environmental history, and have created an educational website, NewYorkNature.net.
 My essays have appeared in a number of anthologies, most recently, "The Many Lives of Newtown Creek: A New York Story," in Debbie Lee and Kathryn Newfont, eds., The Land Speaks: New Voices at the Intersection of Oral and Environmental History (Oxford UP, 2017).

-In addition to nonfiction, Betsy McCully writes fiction for young adults.
-Her story, “The Maize Doll,” was published in The North Atlantic Coast: Stories from Where We Live, edited by Sara St. Antoine (Milkweed Press, 2000).
+In addition to nonfiction, I write fiction for young adults.
+My short story, “The Maize Doll,” was published in The North Atlantic Coast: Stories from Where We Live, edited by Sara St. Antoine (Milkweed Press, 2000, 2004).
 The life of a Lenape Indian girl is turned upside down by the arrival of the Dutch in New York.
 The colonists bring profound changes in the land, uprooting the ancient inhabitants.
 The girl grows into a woman with a healing gift, who befriends a Dutch woman and teaches her about Lenape plant medicine.
 During this time of upheaval and war, their friendship somehow endures, and each passes on to their daughters the legacy of their friendship.

-Betsy McCully received her Ph.D. in American Literature from George Washington University in 1989.
-She has taught at George Washington University, Hofstra University, and New York University.
-She recently retired from her position as an Associate Professor of English at Kingsborough Community College of the City University of New York (CUNY).
+I received my Ph.D. in American Literature from George Washington University in 1989.
+I have taught at George Washington University, Hofstra University, New York University, and Kingsborough Community College of the City University of New York (CUNY).
 At KCC/CUNY I was a professor of English for almost 20 years, and a founder of the Kingsborough Eco-Festival and Environmental Symposium, recipient of the CUNY Sustainability Award.
 After a teaching career spanning over 30 years, I have retired and now devote myself to writing fulltime.